-There are no issues in providing this site with a water supply, though off-site mains will be required in order to connect to the existing network.
-There are no problems envisaged with the public sewerage network accommodating the domestic foul flows from this site, though off-site sewers will be required in order to connect to the existing network.
+There are no issues in providing this site with a water supply, though Off-site water mains and sewers will be required in order to connect to the existing network.
+There are no problems envisaged with the public sewerage network accommodating the domestic foul flows from this site, though off site sewers will be required in order to connect to the existing network.
+(FC40)